 Praying the Examen regularly helps us build the practice of mindfulness throughout our days.
 When we get into the habit of looking back, we start to approach our days with the realization that we will be reflecting on them later.
-Doing this can open our eyes to where God is present and encourage us to be our best selves.
+Doing this can open our eyes to where God is present and encourages us to be our best selves.

-- Enter into prayer – Find a comfortable position.
+1. Enter into prayer – Find a comfortable position.
 Begin with a few deep breaths to calm your heart and mind.
-Hand over the day to God, and ask the Holy Spirit to help you see your day clearly.
+Acknowledge the intent of this prayer: to grow closer with God.

-- Review – Now, walk through your day as though you are playing a movie in your mind.
+3. Review – Ask the Holy Spirit to help you see your day clearly.
+Now, walk through your day as though you are playing a movie in your mind.
 What stands out?
-In particular, are there any emotions, feelings, or reactions that stand out?
+In particular, are there any emotions that stand out?
 What might God be telling you through your feelings?